BinarCode/laravel-restify/docs-v3/content/auth/authentication.md

 position: 1
 ---

-Laravel Restify supports easy authentication with [Laravel Sanctum](https://laravel.com/docs/sanctum#api-token-authentication).
+Laravel Restify provides comprehensive authentication with [Laravel Sanctum](https://laravel.com/docs/sanctum#api-token-authentication), including register, login, logout, forgot password, reset password, and email verification.

-Now you can finally enjoy the auth setup (`register`, `login`, `forgot`, and `reset password`).

 ## Quick start

-tl;dr:
+**This is everything you need to have authentication in place:**

-If you run on Laravel 10 or higher, you can use this command that will do all the setup for you:
+If you run on Laravel 11 or higher, use this single command for complete authentication setup:

 ```shell script
 php artisan restify:setup-auth